robertmartin8/ReasonableDeviations/_posts/2017-09-03-python-julia-set.md

 ---

-*I hoped you like seeing that maths and python can sometimes make beautiful children.
-Fork me on [GitHub](https://github.com/robertmartin8/RandomWalks/blob/master/julia_set.py) to experiment some more.
+*Play around with the code on [GitHub](https://github.com/robertmartin8/RandomWalks/blob/master/julia_set.py) to experiment some more.
 The code therein is very similar to what I've shown in this post, except I've also included the code to generate the animations and test different colourmaps*.